docusign/docusign-discover-workshop-2/README.md

 3. The `completeRes` constant uses a `fetch` statement.
 Add the URL for the [complete job endpoint](./bulkUploadWithAPI.md#bulk-upload-steps) as the first argument.

 4. The `bulkUploadStatus` function makes a request to check the status of `jobId`.
-Complete the `statusCheck` constant with an async fetch statement to the [check status endpoint](./bulkUploadWithAPI.md#check-bulk-upload-status) that includes `Authorization`, `Accept`, and `Content-Type` headers.
+Complete the `statusCheck` constant with a fetch statement to the [check status endpoint](./bulkUploadWithAPI.md#check-bulk-upload-status) that includes `Authorization`, `Accept`, and `Content-Type` headers.

 5. Restart your server and refresh the browser — you should now see **real agreements from your Docusign account**.